hmc-godaddy-clinic-16/editor-section/README.md

 It's necessary to have a local installation of [MongoDB] to successfully run the server side code locally.
-See MongoDB's documentation for instructions on installation and set up.
+See MongoDB's documentation for instructions on installation and set up at this link: https://docs.mongodb.com/manual/installation/.
 You'll also need MongoDB to be running in order for this to work.

 Once you have MongoDB installed, while in the Server directory of this project, run